GiovaVigno/Challenge_Kiratech.s.p.a./Process performed/Description.md

 <img width="895" alt="Generate an error and Check 2" src="https://user-images.githubusercontent.com/77804552/130623991-76e87591-7b41-4e25-b9fa-cb18d70c94b2.png">

 ## Seventh, Build a dashboard
-To build a dashboard which heps me with intuitive queries and metrics, I had to set the dashboard (in the **create** icon),
+To build a dashboard which helps me with intuitive queries and metrics, I had to set the dashboard (in the **create** icon),

 <img width="793" alt="To Build a dashboard" src="https://user-images.githubusercontent.com/77804552/130625679-ab46a3d6-0b32-4494-bb2c-b8fabac2e127.png">